wesbos/Learn-Node/readme.md

 # Learn Node Starter Files + Stepped Solutions

-These are the starter files and stepped solutions to accompany the LearnNode.com course.
+These are the starter files and stepped solutions to accompany the [course](https://learnnode.com).

 You'll start your application in the `starter-files` directory — feel free to rename it.